econnet/econ/plan.rst

 The rich, though, don't experience the suffering and don't see it either.
 The initiative therefore can only come from those suffering.

+`Liberté-égalité-fraternité`_ is not just a slogan

+- it has relevant content (goal)
+- and tells that things were not that way.

 Considering the inertia of large systems, there is a point of no return, which one cannot detect.
 Instead one needs to counteract every local `inequality`_.